Fisher College of Business: Campus

-Student organizations & activities

-Fisher's undergraduate and graduate-level students have the opportunity to get involved in a variety of student-run organizations.
-In addition to the hundreds of student clubs available through the University, Fisher also sponsors the Finance Club, Real Estate Club, the International Club, the Club for Women in Business, the Marketing Organization, the Partner's Club, or more specialized clubs such as the Golf Club.
-Fisher Serves is an organization that engages in community service activities such as charity fund raising activities and uses its members skills to offer pro-bono consulting to local businesses or serve on the board of non-profit organizations.
-The Fisher Citizenship Program provides an outlet for first-year and transfer student engagement in the college.
-Buckeye Capital Investors is an investment club focused on educating members on the financial markets and how to actively invest and manage a portfolio.

 The American Accounting Association's Hall of Fame was established at Fisher in 1950 to honor those who in some way distinguished themselves in the field.
 An international board of accountants nominate and select new members annually to add to the 78 inducted members.
 Current Ohio State University faculty are prohibited from nomination.

 Affiliations

 Fisher College of Business has exchange programs and MoUs with other universities, including Atatürk University in Erzerüm, Turkey, Indian Institute of Management Ahmedabad, India.